crossingts/cybersecurityfoundations/3.-cybersecurity-grc/key-cybersecurity-regulations-and-standards.md

 There are two main categories for compliances.
 First, foundational or general.
 “They’re not specific to any particular industry.
 They are broad spectrum.
 They go over a number of different topics be it physical or the technical or the operational examples.
 Like that would be ISO 27001, SOC.”
 Second, “classifications that are more industry-specific or governmental even.
 And they are particular to a specific subject matter … we’ve got HIPAA which focuses on U.S. Healthcare.
 We have PCI DSS which focuses on payment card information, so credit card data storage.”

-**A typical compliance process**
+#### A typical compliance process

-*The scope: “you want to establish the scope – very clear boundaries of what is in your compliance and what is not.”
+**Scope:** “you want to establish the scope – very clear boundaries of what is in your compliance and what is not.”
 “So if we want to go after ISO, I want to go after this particular set of systems.”

-*Readiness assessment: “you go through all of the compliance requirements for that particular standard.
+**Readiness assessment:** “you go through all of the compliance requirements for that particular standard.
 You look at the controls, you look at the specific subset of the 50 to 500.
 You want to understand how each of those controls applies to your environment that you’ve established scope on.
 Then you want to assess how well do you perform that function.
 I perform that function well, I don’t perform that function at all.
 I perform it sort of a not great.
 So you’ll identify gaps as part of that readiness assessment.”

-*Gap remediation: “once you’ve identified the list of gaps … you want to address those gaps.
+**Gap remediation:** “once you’ve identified the list of gaps … you want to address those gaps.
 “So if you don’t have encryption everywhere that you want to have encryption according to the standard, well, then you’ll go you’ll add it.
 If you haven’t got your user IDs, they haven’t got the individual least privilege.
 Maybe you want to go through and review who has access to your system and trim that up.”

-*Testing: “and then you’ll enter a testing period.
+**Testing:** “and then you’ll enter a testing period.
 If you’re testing it through your self-assessment or internal assessment, you’ll work with experts in that area.
 You may also be engaging external auditors if that’s the appropriate thing.”

-*Recertifying: “then you’ll be recertifying, right?
+**Recertifying:** “then you’ll be recertifying, right?
 So depending on the nature of the certification sometimes you’re recertifying quarterly, recertifying annually.”

-#### 1.3.
-Overview of U.S. Cybersecurity Federal Law
+### Cybersecurity regulations

+- The Computer Fraud and Abuse Act (CFAA)
+- Federal Information Security Management Act (FISMA)
+- NIST Special Publication 800-53 Catalog of Security Controls
+- Health Insurance Portability and Accountability Act (HIPAA)
+- General Data Protection Regulation (GDPR)

+#### The Computer Fraud and Abuse Act (CFAA)

 Describe the Computer Fraud and Abuse Act (CFAA).

 “The Computer Fraud and Abuse Act has been around since 1984.
 It’s basically what makes cybercrime a crime.
 So it is a law that identifies that access to a computer without authorization or in excess of your authorization is against the law.
 It is against the law to interfere.
 It is against the law to acquire, to disrupt your systems, and it’s punishable.”

-U.S. federal laws, such as CFAA, FISMA, and FedRAMP “will base their subset of their requirements off of something called NIST, the National Institute of Standards and Technology.”

-#### 1.4.
-National Institute of Standards and Technology (NIST) Overview
+#### Federal Information Security Management Act (FISMA)

+* **Region**: U.S. (applies to federal agencies & contractors)
+* **Focus**: Government IT security
+* **Key Requirements**:
+  * Risk assessments & security controls
+  * Continuous monitoring
+  * Incident reporting

+#### NIST Special Publication 800-53 Catalog of Security Controls

-Describe the importance of the National Institute of Standards and Technology, NIST.
+- Describe the importance of the National Institute of Standards and Technology, NIST

 “The National Institute of Standards and Technology is focused on cyber security and privacy.
 They will identify literally hundreds of individual standards that are related.
 There will be pages and pages of details on passwords, on encryption, on network communications, and how to assure security and privacy.”

+U.S. federal laws, such as CFAA, FISMA, and x FedRAMP “will base their subset of their requirements off of NIST, the National Institute of Standards and Technology.”

 “There is not generally an expectation that you will implement how many (standards) … but that you’ll institute a practice within your business to do as many of them as makes sense for your business.”

-#### 1.5.
 National Institute of Standards and Technology (NIST) Special Publication 800-53 Catalog of Security Controls

 [Security and Privacy Controls for Information Systems and Organizations SP 800-53 Rev. 5](https://csrc.nist.gov/publications/detail/sp/800-53/rev-5/final)

+#### Health Insurance Portability and Accountability Act (HIPAA)

+- Define the three rules established as standards for the Health Insurance Portability and Accountability Act (HIPAA)

+* **Region**: U.S. (applies to healthcare providers, insurers, and business associates)
+* **Focus**: Protection of healthcare data
+* **Key Requirements**:
+  * Safeguarding **Protected Health Information (PHI)**
+  * Administrative, physical, and technical safeguards
+  * Breach notification within 60 days
+* **Penalties**: Up to **$1.5 million per violation**

+Describe key HIPAA terms.
+Describe why HIPAA compliance is important to an organization.
+Define the **three rules established as standards for HIPAA**.

+“HIPAA is the U.S. federal law that identifies the control of personal healthcare information.
+So PHI, personal healthcare information, and it’s also related to the other law in this space called HITECH.”

+Health Information Technology for Economic and Clinical Health Act.
+- **HIPAA (1996)** set the foundational rules for protecting health information (PHI), but its enforcement was initially seen as relatively weak.
+- **HITECH (2009)** significantly **amended and strengthened HIPAA** to address the new digital age.
+It plugged gaps and added much more teeth to the law.

+HIPAA is defined and overseen by the U.S. Department of Health and Human Services, Office of Civil Rights, and they identify two main actors in this space.

+First, “there’s the covered entity.
+So this is the company that manages the healthcare data for the customer, so it would be a hospital, it would be an insurance company, it could be your doctor’s office.”
+Second, “a business associate is any vendor that supports the covered entity.
+So if you are providing an application, if you are providing a cloud environment to the hospital, then you are a business associate of that covered entity.”
+“The protected health information is any information about the health status of the individual, and it is the responsibility of the covered entity or on their behalf through the business associates to ensure its safety and confidentiality.”

+“In the case of GDPR, we talked about large fines, there are absolutely large fines here for violations of HIPAA.
+There’s also a Wall of Shame.
+You can go to the website there and they will produce that.
+So why is compliance here essential?
+So they’re our laws, the U.S. federal laws, and they have teeth and the HHS will come in and do unannounced audit either on the BA or the CE, the covered entity or the business associate.
+One or the other or both could find themselves under an audit situation.
+The fines can be in the millions of dollars.
+You can face criminal prosecution.”

+“So although it’s a U.S. regulation, the other thing to be aware of is that other countries will have a similar law.
+We talked about GDPR.
+In Canada, there’s the Personal Information Protection and Electronic Documents Act (**PIPEDA**).
+So just about every geography is going to have a similar law or regulation on the books.
+Many states in the U.S. will have even more strict laws or additional requirements that are laid out on top of the U.S. federal law for HIPAA.
+So you need to be aware of that as you’re choosing your jurisdictions who you’re doing business in and the types of compliances that you’re aligning with.

+“**The privacy rule** associated with HIPAA (identifies) the right to an individual’s medical records and health information that is accessed … It applies to health insurance companies to healthcare providers, and anyone who might have access or need to share healthcare records.” **The security rule** establishes “a set of standards for protecting that data, and they must be in place in both the covered entity and the business associate.” **The third rule** is the breach notification rule.

+“HIPAA security rule will cover physical entities, technical controls, administrative safeguards, all with that focus on protecting health information.
+They look at confidentiality, integrity, availability, and they want to ensure that we’ve taken all stuff and actions to reasonably anticipate threats to the security and integrity of the information.
+You want to protect against impermissible uses, accidental disclosures, and ensure compliance by all of the workforce.”

+“Administrative Safeguards ... these are the non-technical, or operational controls, you’re looking at your management process, your personnel process, you’ll look at hiring practices, workforce training, background checks.”

+“Technical Safeguards, again like the general term, technical, they’re looking at access control, audit control, integrity control, transmission, encryption, in use … at rest, in transit.
+You use different technical controls to make sure that the software is performing as it’s expected.”

+“Then the physical safeguards are around the facility access that where the devices are.
+So if your data is stored on disk somewhere, where are those disks, are they appropriately under access control and are they secure?”

+**HIPAA Cybersecurity guidance**

+[Cyber-Attack Quick Response Guide](https://www.hhs.gov/sites/default/files/cyber-attack-quick-response-infographic.gif) (U.S. Department of Health & Human Services)

-#### 1.6.
-General Data Protection Regulation (GDPR) Overview
+#### General Data Protection Regulation (GDPR)

+- Describe the key privacy and data protection requirements of GDPR

 * **Region**: EU (applies globally to organizations handling EU citizens' data)
 * **Focus**: Privacy and data protection